SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 There can be multiple subscription on a managed object, each receiving filtered notifications as specified by their individual subscriptions.
 In order to scale, shared subscriptions are required so that notifications are dispatched to one of a number of possible consumers that are part of the same logical subscriber or parallelised application.
-This can be achieved by creating a token with a subscription and subscriber name for the scalable application but with an optional boolean "shared" request parameter set to true in the token create request.
+This can be achieved by creating a token with a subscription and subscriber name for the scalable application but with an optional boolean "isShared" request parameter set to true in the token create request.

 Notifications (messages) will be distributed among all connections to the Notification 2.0 web socket endpoint.
 These all use a token for the same subscription and the subscriber and both the same subscription name, either by using the same shared token or using the same subscription name and subscriber when generating per instance tokens.